goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/doing/data-collection-storage.md

   - You should keep a **‘golden copy’** of your raw data which should never be modified or to undergo any analyses.
 Any manipulations, tidying, or analyses should be performed on a separate copy of the data.
 The golden copy should be kept in a separate location and should never be edited.

-Do you have a clear plan in place for your data collection and storage?
+{% include alert.html text="Do you have a clear plan in place for your data collection and storage?" align="center" color="success" %}

 Suggested resources:

 [Naming conventions guidance](https://data-protection.ed.ac.uk/records-management/practical-guidance/naming-conventions) (University of Edinburgh)